FH-Potsdam/urban-data-vis-cards-website/src/site/index.md

         <img src="/assets/img/icon-critique.svg" alt="Critique" />
         <h3>Critique</h3>
         <span>
-          Reflect on and analyze the strengths and weaknesses of urban data visualizations.
+          Analyze the strengths and weaknesses of urban data visualizations, by identifying and reflecting on them.
         </span>
       </a>
       <a class="upcoming-link" style="color:white;" href="/critique/">Read more &raquo;</a>